 Gunnar Eliassen.
-Gunnar Eliassen became a Director of KLXE upon the completion of the Merger in July 2020.
-Previously, Mr. Eliassen served on the QES Board since the company's formation in 2017 through July 2020.
+Gunnar Eliassen became a Director of KLXE upon the completion of the merger of Krypton Merger Sub, Inc., an indirect wholly owned subsidiary of KLXE, with and into Quintana Energy Services, Inc. ("QES"), with QES surviving the merger as a subsidiary of KLXE (the "Merger") in July 2020.
+Previously, Mr. Eliassen served on the QES Board from the company's formation in 2017 through July 2020.
 Mr. Eliassen served on the board of directors of the general partner of Quintana Energy Services LP ("QES LP") from January 2017 until July 2020.
-Mr. Eliassen serves on the board of directors of and has been employed by Seatankers Services (UK) LLP, an affiliated company of Geveran Investment Limited and its affiliates

-("Geveran"), since 2016, where he is responsible for overseeing and managing various public and private investments.
-Mr. Eliassen is also currently a director and Restructuring Steering Committee member of Seadrill Limited and a director of Seadrill Partners LLC.
+Mr. Eliassen serves on the board of directors of and has been employed by Seatankers Services (UK) LLP, an affiliated company of Geveran Investment Limited and its affiliates ("Geveran"), since 2016, where he is responsible for overseeing and managing various public and private investments.
 Mr. Eliassen's past experience includes his role as Partner at Pareto Securities (New York), where he worked from 2011 to 2015 and was responsible for execution of public and private capital markets transactions with emphasis on the energy sector.
 Mr. Eliassen received a Master in Finance from the Norwegian School of Economics.
 Our Board benefits from Mr. Eliassen's extensive experience with public and private investments, including investments in the oil and natural gas industry.